Gordon-Mensah/semantic-search-qa/README.md

 ---

+## 📚 Learning Journey

+This project is part of my learning journey through **Coursera**, where I’m deepening my skills in machine learning, natural language processing, and AI engineering.
+I'm applying what I learn by building practical tools and pipelines like this one.

+---

 ## 🤝 Acknowledgments

-Thanks to the open-source community for enabling fast experimentation with advanced NLP tools!
+Thanks to the open-source community and platforms like Hugging Face, Coursera, and GitHub for making high-quality learning and experimentation accessible to all.